-1. Records
+- 1. Records - a.

-a.
 The School shall maintain and retain a permanent record of all honor board convictions involving her or his students for as long as may be required by law, rules or regulations.
 The record shall include a copy of all evidence submitted to the hearing panel, the report of the Chairperson to the Dean's Designee, and the Dean's Designee's final action.
 Copies of the latter two documents shall be maintained in separate, permanent records of the Honor Board.
-The recording of the hearing should be preserved only until all appeals have been exhausted or such longer period as may be required by law, rule or regulation.
+The recording of the hearing should be preserved only until all appeals have been exhausted or such longer period as may be required by law, rule or regulation. - b.

-b.
 From the permanent record, the Dean's Designee shall note in the school records any conviction and the sanction imposed.
-This information shall be available only to that student unless the student waives his or her right of exclusive access under the provisions of the Family Educational Rights and Privacy Act.

-Access to the recording and other information concerning a case during the process of adjudication shall be reserved for members of the Honor Board Panel or, if necessary, the Appeal Panel.
-The right to access these materials or copies of them from the school's records shall be restricted to the Honor Board panel Chairperson, the Dean and Dean's Designee, and the Appeal Panel during the hearing and appeal processes.
+This information shall be available only to that student unless the student waives his or her right of exclusive access under the provisions of the Family Educational Rights and Privacy Act. - c.
+Access to the audio recording and other information concerning a case during the process of adjudication shall be reserved for members of the Honor Board Panel or, if necessary, the Appeal Panel.
+The right to borrow these materials or copies of them from the school's records shall be restricted to the Honor Board panel Chairperson, the Dean and Dean's Designee, and the Honor Board officer chairing the Appeal Panel.
+The original or one copy of all documents shall remain in the school's records at all times.